-Through the first-ever Innovate ECE: Ultimate Thread Challenge, students created and showcased projects designed to help peers and future students better understand ECE’s popular curriculum Threads.
+Through the first-ever Innovate ECE: Ultimate Thread Challenge, students created and showcased projects designed to help peers and future students better understand the School's popular curriculum model.

 Image